tcaky/WikiMeThis/wiki/recipes/umami-coleslaw.md

 ## Directions

 1. Mix everything except cabbage.
-2. Slice cabbage to desired size
+2. Slice cabbage to desired size.
+Microwave for 2-3 minutes to wilt cabbage.
 3. Mix cabbage and dressing together.
 4. Let sit 10 minutes.
 5. Mix one more time and serve.